 Urban rewilding includes any initiative or program that seeks to encourage biodiversity, ecosystem function, and the persistence of native species in a range of urban settings, including on private and public land.
 Importantly, we argue, it encompasses the occupation of urban environments by native species, as well as the presence of ecologies that have resulted from human modification through urbanization.

 - Cecily Maller, et al.

-In highly altered, human occupied landscapes, there are many factors that can make it impossible to restore land to a historical benchmark: microclimates are hotter; soil is shallow, polluted, compacted and often alkaline; hydrological conditions are transformed with impermeable surfaces and wetland channelization; air pollution prevents important foundation species from thriving; plantings are kept in a perpetual state of early succession due to land management regimens.
+In highly altered, human occupied landscapes, there are many factors that can make it impossible to restore land to a historical baseline: microclimates are hotter; soil is shallow, polluted, compacted and often saline and alkaline; hydrological conditions are transformed with impermeable surfaces and wetland channelization; air pollution prevents important foundation species from thriving; plantings are kept in a perpetual state of early succession due to land management regimens.

-For those reasons, urban rewilding does not attempt to restore land back to a historical benchmark.
+For those reasons, urban rewilding does not attempt to restore land back to a historical baseline.
 Rather, site conditions act as the main driver of a project; while maintenance regimens, stakeholders expectations, community interest, and budget restraints are other primary drivers.

 A range of historical native plant communities are used as templates to steer the trajectory of a project.
 Some communities used as templates directly confront the extremely altered site conditions (e.g. floodplain, cliff, scree, dune, alvar pavement communities), while other plant communities are used to confront maintenance regimens and aesthetic expectations (e.g. savanna, long-grass prairie, short-grass prairie communities).
 Because these projects take place in highly visible areas, aesthetics can be an important consideration, especially when a project becomes controversial with neighboring communities.